 \section{Abstract}

-This paper studies change-point testing for high-dimensional linear models, an important problem that is not well explored in the literature.
-Specifically, we propose a quadratic-form-based cumulative sum~(CUSUM) test to inspect the stability of the regression coefficients in a high-dimensional linear model.
-The proposed test is able to control the type-I error at any desired level and is theoretically sound for temporally dependent observations.
-We establish the asymptotic distribution of the proposed test under both the null and alternative hypotheses.
-Furthermore, we show that our test is asymptotically powerful against multiple-change-point alternative hypotheses and achieves the optimal detection boundary for a wide class of high-dimensional linear models.
+In this paper, we study change-point testing for high-dimensional linear models, an important problem that has not been well explored in the literature.
+Specifically, we propose a quadratic-form cumulative sum (CUSUM) statistic to test the stability of regression coefficients in high-dimensional linear models.
+The test controls type-I error at any desired level and is robust to temporally dependent observations.
+We establish its asymptotic distribution under the null hypothesis, and demonstrate that it is asymptotically powerful against multiple change-point alternatives and achieves the optimal detection boundary for a wide class of high-dimensional models.
+We further develop an adaptive procedure to estimate the tuning parameters of the test, making our method practical in applications.
+Additionally, we extend our approach to localize change-points in the regression time series and establish sharp error bounds for our change-point estimator.
 Extensive numerical experiments and a real data application in macroeconomics are conducted to demonstrate the promising performance and practical utility of the proposed test.
-In addition, some new consistency results of the Lasso~\citep{Tibshirani1996} are established under the change-point setting with the presence of temporal dependence, which may be of independent interest.